-Figure 2: Correlations between leadership and COVID-19 in China based on keywords
+1 Figure 2.
+Correlations between leadership and COVID-19 in China based on keywords.

-There were 101 papers written by Chinese authors.
-The characteristic of these papers were more focused on health management than leadership Figure 2 shows that the keyword "COVID-19" was connected to the keywords "inclusive leadership".
-There were 101 papers which contained the keyword COVID-19, by lokking CSV file with that keyword. here were three papers stated that inclusive leadership was used by Chinese government to manage impact of COVID-19.
-The keyword "COVID-19" was also connected to some keywords such as "public health", "crisis management", "nursing", "collective action", and "psychological safety", which were related to the medical action associated with the COVID-19 pandemic.
-Interestingly, only the keyword "crisis management" appeared in papers from 2021, which is marked with the yellow colored dots.
-Moreover, as Figure 2 shows, there was no entrepreneurial topic at all that was closely related to the topic of COVID-19.
-Figure 2 above shows the list of keywords which appeared in papers published between 2020-2021, as well as the timeline of the keywords, represented by the colored bar in the bottom right of the image.
+Table 1.
+Findings of correlations between 1eadership' and 'COVID' based on abstracts written by Chinese authors using a systematic search.
 Topic Finding Leadership Inclusive leadership improved career sustainability.
 Serial mediating effect of inclusive leadership could identify key factors of career sustainability for individual employees.
 Public health Less preparation toward public health, insufficient guidance for clinical trials, and lack of cooperation between disciplinary/authority sectors that was unprofessional caused dissemination of COVID-19 virus spread fast in short time in China.
 Psychological safety People returned to work in the office during pandemic having high awareness toward health protocols.
 The level of education and place of work were key in influencing people to follow health protocols.

-Table 1 Findings of correlations between 'leadership' and 'COVID' based on abstracts written by Chinese authors using a systematic search.
+2021, which is marked with the yellow colored dots.
+Moreover, as Figure 2 shows, there was no entrepreneurial topic at all that was closely related to the topic of COVID-19.
+Figure 2 above shows the list of keywords which appeared in papers published between 2020-2021, as well as the timeline of the keywords, represented by the colored bar in the bottom right of the image.
+The full dataset can be found under Underlying data.
 Based on Table 1, inclusive leadership could improve career sustainability.
-This is surprising because China had the second-highest GDP after the USA in 2020 and did not emphasize entrepreneurial leadership, but inclusive leadership during the pandemic (Ahmed $et\,al.,2021$).
+This is surprising because China had the second-highest GDP after the USA in 2020 and did not emphasize entrepreneurial leadership, but inclusive leadership during the pandemic (Ahmed et al., 2021).
 Table 1 also shows that the government of China should have paid more attention to public health, so that the medical action could be implemented in a quick response after the pandemic started to spread.
-Lack of governmental awareness toward public health would cause loss of life and would burden the government with more expenses in order to care for infected patients (Shah $et\,al.,2020$).
+Lack of governmental awareness toward public health would cause loss of life and would burden the government with more expenses in order to care for infected patients (Shah et al., 2020).
 Surprisingly, based on Table 1, people who have been able to work in the office had the self-awareness to follow health protocols.
-People that want to return to their workplace need the safety guarantee by the government and institututions that the area free from virus dissemination, safe to work using standardized health protocol, and assurance that their workload won't make them sick, because sickness could make them more vulnerable to infection (Miftahussurur et al. 2022).
-Moreover, people want to make sure that when they return to work, their workplace isfree from any contagiuous disease.
-As a result, people prefer working from home because it was safer (Mafruchati, 2020).

-Research trends around leadership in Indonesia during COVID-19
+People that want to return to their workplace need the safety guaranteed by the government and institutions that the area will be free from virus dissemination, safe to work in using standardized health protocol, and assurance that their workload won't make them sick, because sickness could make them more vulnerable to infection (Miftahus surur et al., 2022).
+Moreover, people want to make sure that when they return to work, their workplace isfree from any contagious disease.
+As a result, people prefer working from home because it is safer (Mafruchati, 2020).
+Research trends around leadership in Indonesia during COVID-19 Figure 3 shows that there was no correlation between topics related to COVID-19 and leadership in Indonesia.
+There was a topic of transformational leadership, but no string was attached from this dot to dots for major topics such as "pandemic", "Indonesia", or "covid-19".
+Research trends in 2021 focus more on the management of the pandemic or medical topics such as Indonesian and pandemic, ascaris, albendazole, World Health Organization (WHO), and

-$Figure \ 3: Correlations \ between \ leadership \ and \ COVID-19 \ in \ publications \ from \ Indonesia$
+Figure 3.
+Correlations between leadership and COVID-19 in publications from Indonesia.